Identifiability of interaction kernels in mean-field equations of interacting particles: Main results

-Throughout the paper, we assume that the data $u$ is a regular solution: \begin{assumption} Assume that $u$ is $C^2$ in space and $C^1$ in time and bounded above by $C_u$. \end{assumption} Such a solution exists when the interaction function is local Lipschitz with polynomial growth:
+Our goal is to study the identifiability of the \emph{interaction kernel} $K$ or $\phi$ from data consisting of a solution of the MFE.
+Throughout the paper, we assume that the data $u$ is a bounded weak solution to the MFE: \begin{assumption}[Smoothness of data] The data $u$ is a bounded continuous weak solution to the MFE with bounded support, that is, $\sup_{(x,t)\in\R^d\times [0,T]} |u(x,t)|\leq C_u$ for a positive constant $C_u$, and $\bigcup_{t\in [0,T]}\supp{u(\cdot,t)}$ is bounded, where $\supp{u(\cdot,t)} = \{x\in \R^d: u(x,t)>0 \}$. \end{assumption} Such a solution exists when the interaction kernel is local Lipschitz with polynomial growth: